solomonchidera/passGen/README.md

 # passGen
-Password Generator using python tkinter and cryptography library
+Password Generator using python tkinter and cryptography library for a secured encryption